projectatomic/atomic-site/source/blog/2016-03-01-skopeo-inspect-remote-images.html.md

 "7.2"
 ```

-`skopeo` is relatively new and in the future we aim to support [appc](https://github.com/appc/spec) images as well.
+The `skopeo` binary is relatively new and in the future we aim to support [appc](https://github.com/appc/spec) images as well.
 However, right now, *appc* images need to be downloaded before being inspected, so it might be worth working on exposing image metadata as part of the their discovery procedure.